This post was updated in 2018 with the new Bramble Berry Lye Calculator design.

-The search for the “perfect” cold process soap recipe is both fun and a little daunting.
-There are so many different factors to consider, including the ingredients, soaping method and mold.
-One factor that you should not feel limited by is the size of the recipe.
-No matter how much soap the recipe makes, you can resize the recipe to fit whatever mold (or molds!) you have.
+The search for the perfect cold process soap recipe is both fun and a little daunting.
+There are so many different factors to consider, including the ingredients, the method, and the type of mold.
+One factor you shouldn’t feel limited by is the size of the recipe.
+No matter how much the recipe makes, you can resize it to fit whatever mold you have.
 Resizing a recipe does require a little bit of math, but once you understand the basics of the Lye Calculator, it’s super simple.

-If you have found a recipe that looks perfect but makes too much or too little soap, it’s time to resize.
-The first thing to understand about cold process recipes is the difference between the oil weight and total yield.
-A cold process recipe is comprised of oils, a liquid like water and sodium hydroxide lye.
-These three components come together to create the total yield of a recipe.
+The first thing to understand about cold process recipes is the difference between the oil weight and the total yield.
+A cold process recipe is made of oils, a liquid like water, and sodium hydroxide lye.
+Those three components create the total yield of a recipe.

-For example, if you’re using the 10″ Silicone Loaf Mold, which holds about 50 ounces, the total yield of the recipe should be about 50 ounces.
-The total oil weight will be less than that because it does not take into consideration the water and lye, which will add several more ounces to the recipe.
-If the recipe does not tell you the total yield of the recipe, you can add up the oils, lye and distilled water to find it.
+For example, the 10″ Silicone Loaf Mold holds about 50 ounces, so the total yield of the recipe should be about 50 ounces.
+The total oil weight will be less than that because it doesn’t take into consideration the water and lye, which will add several more ounces to the recipe.
+If the recipe doesn’t tell you the total yield of the recipe, you can add up the oils, lye, and liquid to find it.

-Let’s look at the Lemon Poppy Seed Cold Process Soap recipe as an example.
-It’s a simple recipe that is made up of coconut oil, olive oil, palm oil and rice bran oil.
+Let’s look at the Lemon Poppy Seed Cold Process Soap as an example.
+It’s a simple recipe made with coconut oil, olive oil, palm oil, and rice bran oil.
 Combined, the total oil weight of this recipe is 33 ounces.
 To find the total yield of this recipe, add the sodium hydroxide and distilled water.
-The total yield of this recipe is 48.4 ounces.
+That gives you 48.6 ounces.

-Now, let’s say that you love this recipe so much that you want to make it in the 5 Pound Mold with Sliding Bottom.
-I don’t blame you…this project is so fun. =) The 5 Pound Mold with Sliding Bottom holds 5 pounds of soap, which is equivalent to 80 ounces.
+Now, let’s say you love this recipe so much that you want to make it in the 5 Pound Mold with Sliding Bottom.
+That mold holds 5 pounds of soap, which is equivalent to 80 ounces.
 The easiest way to resize the recipe is with the Lye Calculator.
-If you’ve never used the Bramble Berry Lye Calculator, you may want to check out the Using the Bramble Berry Lye Calculator post to learn the basics.
+If you’ve never used it before, check out the Using the Bramble Berry Lye Calculator post to learn the basics.

-To resize the Lemon Poppy Seed Cold Process recipe, input the oil amounts from the original recipe into the lye calculator and select the superfat level.
-This recipe has a superfat of 5%, but you can change it if you’d like.
-Then hit “Calculate” at the bottom of the calculator.
+To resize the Lemon Poppy Seed Cold Process recipe, select the type of soap, the unit of measurement, and the superfat level on the calculator.
+We chose a 5% superfat, but you can change that if you like.
+Hit “Next” and then enter your oil amounts.
+Click “Next” at the bottom of the calculator.
 See the results below.

-Now it’s time to resize it!
-See the section at the bottom that says “Resize Batch”?
-There is a small box where you can input a new oil weight.
+Now it’s time to resize it.
+See the section at the bottom that says “Resize Batch?”
+Click that button and enter your oil weight and unit of measurement and then click “Adjust Batch.”
 Currently, the oil weight for this recipe is 33 ounces.
 Choosing a new oil weight is a little bit of a guessing game at first.
-I know that I want the total yield of my recipe to be about 80 ounces, but I don’t know what the exact oil weight should be.
+We know we want the total yield of the recipe to be about 80 ounces, but we don’t know what the exact oil weight should be.
 That’s okay, because you can resize the batch as many times as necessary.

-I’m going to take a guess and input 50 ounces, then click “Resize Batch.”
-You can see the new resized recipe below.
-With an oil weight of 50 ounces, the new total yield of this recipe is 73.16 ounces.
-That’s closer to 80 ounces, but not quite there.
-Time to resize the batch again!
+We’re going to guess and input 50 ounces, then click “Adjust Batch.”
+You can see the new recipe below.
+With an oil weight of 50 ounces, the new total yield is 73.61 ounces.
+That’s closer to 80 ounces, but not quite there – time to resize the batch again.

-This time, I entered 55 ounces for the oil weight and the total yield was 80.97 ounces.
-Perfect!
-I also tried 54 ounces, which gave me a total yield of 79.50 ounces.
-Either amount would be fine, but I prefer having a little bit of extra soap just in case.
+This time, we entered 55 ounces for the oil weight and the total yield was 80.97 ounces.
+We also tried 54 ounces, which gave us a total yield of 79.5 ounces.
+Either amount would be fine, but we prefer having a little bit of extra soap just in case.
 You’ll notice that in all of these recipes, the ratio of oils stays the same.
-When you resize the batch, the ratio of all the ingredient stays the same.

 Check out the Fragrance Oil Blending Tips post to learn more about creating your own blends.